awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Required: No
 `devices`
 List of devices mapped into the container\.
 This parameter maps to `Devices` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--device` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
-This parameter isn't applicable to jobs running on Fargate resources and shouldn't be provided\.
+This parameter isn't applicable to jobs that are running on Fargate resources and shouldn't be provided\.
 Type: Array of [Device](https://docs.aws.amazon.com/batch/latest/APIReference/API_Device.html) objects
 Required: No
 `hostPath`
-Path at which the device available in the host container instance\.
+Path where the device available in the host container instance is\.
 Type: String
 Required: Yes
 `containerPath`
-Path at which the device is exposed in the container\.
-If this isn't specified the device is exposed at the same path as the host path\.
+Path where the device is exposed in the container is\.
+If this isn't specified, the device is exposed at the same path as the host path\.
 Type: String
 Required: No
 `permissions`